HubSpot/hubspot-project-actions/README.md

           personal_access_key: ${{ secrets.hubspot_personal_access_key }}
 ```

-4. Commit and merge your changes
+3. Commit and merge your changes

-_Note:_ Do not change the `account_id` or `personal_access_key` values in your workflow.
+**Important!** Do not change the `account_id` or `personal_access_key` values in your workflow.
 Auth related values should only be stored as GitHub secrets.

 This should enable automatic uploads to your target HubSpot account with every commit into `main` 🚀